 - Cross-train.
 Alternating activities can prevent stress fractures.
 Rotate running with swimming or biking.

 - Use night lights.
-Many broken toes are the result of nighttime stumbling.
+Many broken toes are the result of walking in the dark.